maxhbr/LDBcollector/md/CPOL-1.02.md

                             },
                             {
                                 "_id": "actions/87",
-                                "name": "Use the executable generated from the modified source code", "description": ""
+                                "name": "Use the executable generated from the modified source code" }
-                            }
                         ],
                         "conditions": {